zimeg/emporia-time/README.md

 #### Command

 The provided command can be either a program or a path to an executable.
-Pretty much anything that runs when invoked from the command line.
+Pretty much anything that can be invoked from the command line.

 #### Args